 There are two threaded holes on the front of the SmallRig plate that could be used to attach stuff, although they are smaller than 1/4-20.
 The battery access relief on the SmalRig makes the metal thinner; I suppose that it could be bent if the plate is bashed against something hard.
 That could be considered a good thing if it reduces the g-loading on the camera enough to prevent damage; the plate could be considered sacrificial.

 Kirk and other Arca-Swiss plates are incompatible with the RRS cam clamps; it feels like they are locking in place, but the fit is too loose and the grip is iffy.
-These plates work with the RRS quick-release clamps.
-The fit is tighter than real RRS plates, but they can be clamped into place.
+These plates work poorly with the RRS quick-release clamps.
+The fit is tighter than real RRS plates.
 Of course, like the Kirk plates, they work just fine with the thumbscrew clamps.